Raja's covering index of $L_p$ spaces: Abstract

-We also obtain uniform lower bounds $\Theta_{L_p(\mu;E)}(n)\gtrsim n^{-1/p}$ for Bochner spaces $L_p(\mu;E)$, with constants independent of the Banach space $E$; this shows that, at the level of power-type lower estimates, the covering index cannot distinguish between very different asymptotic geometries of~$E$ and provides a partial negative answer to a problem of Raja.
+We also obtain uniform upper bounds $\Theta_{L_p(\mu;E)}(n)\le n^{-1/p}$ for Bochner spaces $L_p(\mu;E)$ over non-atomic $\sigma$-finite measure spaces, with constants independent of the Banach space $E$; this shows that, at the level of power-type upper estimates, the covering index decays at the same rate regardless of the asymptotic geometry of~$E$ and provides a partial negative answer to a problem of Raja.
 Finally, using non-commutative Clarkson inequalities, we derive power-type lower bounds $\Theta_{L_p(M,\tau)}(n)\gtrsim n^{-1/r}$ for non-commutative $L_p(M,\tau)$ spaces associated with semifinite von Neumann algebras, where $r=\min\{p,2\}$.
 We do not attempt to optimise the exponent or constants in the non-commutative setting.